- Economic growth means an increase in real GDP. Economic growth means there is an increase in national output and national income.

 - Cuts in income tax, increasing disposable income

 - Boom in house prices, which caused a positive wealth effect

 Period of great moderation 1992-2007

 The longest period of economic expansion on record was from 1992 – 2007.
 This period of economic growth was caused by

-- Low global inflation, which created period of economic stability.
+- Low global inflation, which created a period of economic stability.

-- Rise in house prices, which helped increase consumer spending.
+- A rise in house prices, which helped increase consumer spending.